Dota-Explorer/Dota-Explorer/README.md

 #

 ### My message to the Community:
-Truth is only the servant of good, and the road to hell is paved with good intentions. <br/>
+Take away the meaning of a word and the whole world will turn into a brothel and a circus.

-###### Take away the meaning of a word and the whole world will turn into a brothel and a circus.
+###### Truth is only the servant of good, and the road to hell is paved with good intentions.

 #